nomadicpeople/linux_tutorial/docs/00-Setup/02-Remote-Connect.md

 - In this section, we will walk you through the rules of connecting to ISSAI remote servers using  Secure Socket Shell (SSH).
 - We provide you with instructions on how to generate and share your public keys for passwordless authentication.
-- We have another section in Chapter 5 that dives deeper into SSH, SSH tunneling, tips and troubleshooting.
+- See [Section-5-3](docs/05-Security-and-File-Permissions/03-SSH.md) to dive deeper into SSH, SSH tunneling, tips and troubleshooting.

 In general, with the following command you can login to the remote server with a specific username and a password.